Valeriy Knyazev and Indus Talipov. November 11, 2025

 Case History

 In June 2024, an investigator of the Investigative Committee initiated a criminal case against three Jehovah’s Witnesses from Izhevsk.
-A day later, searches were carried out in the apartments of believers.
-After interrogations, they were charged with organizing the activities of an extremist organization.
+A day later, searches were carried out in the apartments of the believers.
+After interrogations, they were charged with organizing the activity of an extremist organization.
 The investigation considered it a crime to hold peaceful meetings for worship and read the Holy Scriptures via the Internet.
 The accounts and property of the believers were seized.
 The court imposed a ban on certain actions on Valeriy Knyazev and Indus Talipov.
-Aleksandr Stefanidin was sent to a pre-trial detention center for 5 months, then transferred to house arrest, and later to a ban on certain actions.
-The materials against him were later separated into other proceedings.
-In December 2024, the case went to court.
-After 11 months, two pensioners were sentenced to 3 years in a penal colony.
-They became the oldest Jehovah’s Witnesses sentenced to a real term of imprisonment.
+Aleksandr Stefanidin was sent to a pretrial detention center for 5 months, then placed under house arrest, and later under a ban on certain actions.
+The materials against him were later made into separate proceedings.
+In December 2024, the case against Knyazev and Talipov went to court.
+After 11 months, the two pensioners were sentenced to 3 years in a penal colony.
+They became the oldest Jehovah’s Witnesses sentenced to imprisonment.

 Timeline